filodb/FiloDB/README.md

 You may want to customize a configuration to point at your Cassandra cluster, or change other configuration parameters.
 The easiest is to pass in a customized config file:

-    ./filo-cli -Dconfig.file=/path/to/myfilo.conf --command init
+    ./filo-cli -Dfilodb.config.file=/path/to/myfilo.conf --command init

-You may also set the `FILO_CONFIG_FILE` environment var instead, but any `-Dconfig.file` args passed in takes precedence.
+You may also set the `FILO_CONFIG_FILE` environment var instead, but any `-Dfilodb.config.file` args passed in takes precedence.

 Individual configuration params may also be changed by passing them on the command line.
 They must be the first arguments passed in.
 For example: